g1t-out/eduroam-freeradius-sp/README.md

 This uses an Alpine Linux image, installs FreeRadius and a few other tools and then copies configurations to the proper place.
 I chose to use an Alpine image because the freeradius/freeradius-server Alpine images do not include ARM64 architecture (I wanted to run this on a Raspberry Pi).

 The /config folder is mounted read-only within the container.
 The /config/run.sh is what is called when the container starts.
-This script will copy the configuration from this folder to the proper place, fix permissions on the logging folder, and then start FreeRadius.
+This script will copy the configuration from this folder to the proper place, fixes permissions on the logging folder, and then starts FreeRadius.
 A second mount is exposed to the host which contains the log files from FreeRadius, in-order to satisfy logging recommendations.

+Docker can be installed by running: `curl -sSL https://get.docker.com | sh`.
+If you'd like more information on docker, you can visit [docker's webiste](https://docs.docker.com/get-started/)

 This was configured following the instructions on GEANT's [wiki](https://wiki.geant.org/display/H2eduroam/eduroam+SP).